iamrosan/ngnix_loading_balancing_rev_proxy/readme.md

-# Node.js + Docker + Nginx Load Balancing with SSL
+# Node.js + Docker + Nginx Load Balancing with Self-Signed SSL

 ## 📌 Introduction
 This project demonstrates how to deploy a simple **Node.js web application** in a **Dockerized environment** with multiple instances running simultaneously.
 These instances are load-balanced using **Nginx**, and traffic is secured with **SSL/TLS certificates**.